lightning/bolts/ext-dynamic-commitments.md

 The receiving node:
   - if `channel_id` does not match an existing channel it has with the sender:
-    - MUST send an `error` and close the connection.
+    - SHOULD send an `error` and close the connection.
   - if it wishes to update additional parameters as part of the *same* dynamic commitment negotiation AND has not yet sent a `dyn_ack` message:
     - MUST send a `dyn_propose` with its desired parameters
     - MUST NOT send a `dyn_propose` after a `dyn_ack` for the same negotiation
     - MUST send a `dyn_ack` to accept the parameters it was sent
     - MUST NOT send a `dyn_reject`

+_NOTE FOR REVIEWERS_: These messages all interact with each other, so feedback is welcome for how to restructure this section so that the invariants it prescribes are found in the most intuitive place.

 ##### Rationale